 command button.

-Now the malware/suspicious process is gone, you won’t see any Bing/Yahoo redirects in Safari Browser.
+Now the malware/suspicious process is gone, you won’t see any Bing/Yahoo redirects in the browser.

 - Select System Preferences/Settings menu.